| | | | | | |

 A quick stop in Austria

-We limited ourselves to only two rides on the Alpine slide so we could start our next journey to Lucerne Switzerland.
-During the drive we were hoping to go through the tiny country of Liechtenstein, but the highway just took us along the border.
-We did, however, stop for a light lunch in Bregenz Austria and the beautiful view of Lake Constantine.
+We limited ourselves to just two rides on the Alpine Slide so we could begin our journey to Lucerne, Switzerland.
+Along the way, we had hoped to pass through the tiny country of Liechtenstein, but the highway only skirted its border.

 Lucerne Switzerland

-A few hours later we arrived at our Bed & Breakfast in Lucerne.
-After check-in we walked about a mile to the center of town.
-We found the Chapel Bridge Kapellbrücke that lead us over Reuss River to the restaurants along the boardwalk.
-We enjoyed a traditional Swiss dinner of Cheese Fondue and Raclette on the boardwalk overlooking the Reuss River.
+A few hours later, we arrived at our cozy Bed & Breakfast in Lucerne.
+After checking in, we set out on foot, walking about a mile to the heart of town.
+There, we discovered the iconic Chapel Bridge (Kapellbrücke), which led us across the Reuss River to the bustling restaurants along the boardwalk.

 Tip: If you have more time in Lucerne a Gondola ride up Mount Pilatus, and/or a Lake Lucerne Sightseeing Tour come highly recommended.